-What are Milton Bennett's (1998) key points about intercultural communication?
+What are Milton Bennett's (1998) key points about intercultural communication (this was an article from Unit 3)?
 How does his theorizing on communication relate to what you've experienced in country?
 From the Gupta chapter, why is intercultural competence important to leadership?
 In thinking about your own personal leadership style, is there anything that you will be more attentive to now that you've spent time abroad?